 Active relaxation methods

-Doing sports – this is one of the oldest and most common ways to relax your mind and release stress; especially the constant switch from the right side to the left (bilateral) while running, activates the brain’s skills to internalize and integrate information and events.
+This is one of the oldest and most common ways to relax your mind and release stress; especially the constant switch from the right side to the left (bilateral) while running, activates the brain’s skills to internalize and integrate information and events.
 Also think about all the calm ways to do sports, such as: Yoga, Tai Chi or simply going for a walk in nature.

-Breathing – To breathe is essential in providing our body with oxygen and it’s controlled by our autonomous nervous system.
-But we can also, very effectively, use our breath to release stress - ‘Take a deep breath’ is not only an old saying.
+To breathe is essential in providing our body with oxygen and it’s controlled by our autonomous nervous system.
+But we can also, very effectively, use our breath to release stress – ‘Take a deep breath’ is not only an old saying.
 Take a minute or two and just focus on your natural breath floating in and out of your body.
 After some practice you might find that your breath is able to loosen muscular tensions from the inside.
 Don’t try to push it, using your natural way of breathing and your attention on it, will be just fine.

-Art – there is an old saying: ‘Creating art means to go on holiday without having to leave your place’.
+There is an old saying: ‘Creating art means to go on holiday without having to leave your place’.
 You don’t have to be an artist – it’s the joy that leads us to relaxation or to say it with the title of the old song by Cat Stevens ‘If you want to sing out, sing out’ and if you want to paint or craft, do it.
 Singing and humming have great stress relieving effects, as does playing an instrument.
 Please pay attention to not try to be perfect.
 If you want to achieve a certain goal it’s no longer relaxation.

-People – talking and chatting about news and everything that bothers us is like emptying our ‘inner trash bin’.
+Talking and chatting about news and everything that bothers us is like emptying our ‘inner trash bin’.
 It can be very useful as a stress relieving method especially if it’s about sharing emotions, opinions, etc. or finding solutions together.

-Awareness – stepping out of our automatic routine and focusing on the here and now again is what awareness is all about.
+Stepping out of our automatic routine and focusing on the here and now again is what awareness is all about.
 Mindfulness has a great importance in the field of reducing stress.

-Napping – the power nap is a highly effective method to release overflowing stress and to regain new energy quickly.
+The power nap is a highly effective method to release overflowing stress and to regain new energy quickly.
 It means sleeping for about 10 to 15 minutes – not longer!

 Some of these examples might already be a perfect match for you.
 But always feel free to find out your own personal healthy way.